Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 6. Click on the `Create subnet` button to finish creating the subnet.
 #### Security Group Setup

+Security Groups in AWS as stated above, act as sort of instance-based virtual firewalls.
+They apply specific policies that can apply to one specific instance in your VPC, or multiple instances at the same time if there is more than one service that needs the same rules.
+These rules are **stateful**, meaning that any connection made from an internal source (within the VPC that has the associated security group attached) will implicitly allow return traffic that utilizes that same connection.

+Now, while the rules are stateful, we will still explicitly allow some services to ensure their functionality through the fabric.

 1. In the VPC Console Menu, open the dashboard using the Hamburger icon menu if the left sidebar has not already been opened, scroll down to the `Security Group` option, and click on it.
 Afterwards, click on the `Create security group` button at the top right of the screen. ![[Click_Create_SG.png]]

 2. Name your Security Group.